rmurrells/SmallPhysicsEngine/README.md

 cmake --build . --config release
 ```

+This will create an an executable directory called Release which will contain the simulation executables.

-A directory called Release should be created and contain five different simulation executables that can be run.
-The escape key can be used to close the simulation.
+The exectuable directory will contain four simulation executables that can be run.
+The escape key can be used to close a simulation.
 Left and right click will attract and repel balls to the cursor location respectively for the all_move_interactive simulation.